fermmm/group-date/readme/deploying-aws.md

 3. Get the access keys required to make automatic changes.
 To do that follow [this guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)

 4. Initialize the configuration of `eb` following [this guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
-When you see the prompt `Do you want to continue with CodeCommit` answer `Yes`, follow the required steps, you can use the default values and when asks for a user and password use the ones you were using for AWS website.
+When you see the prompt `Do you want to continue with CodeCommit` answer `Yes`, follow the required steps, you can use the default values and when asks for a user and password use the ones you were using for AWS website (you must type the password, pasting seems to not work).

 5. To upload the app and a new version of it, make a commit and then run: `eb deploy`.

-## Enable a new computer to upload changes to the server
+### Enable a new computer to upload changes to the server

-1. Follow step 2 of the previous guide.
+1. Follow steps 2 and 4 of the previous guide.
 That is all.

-## Connecting using SSH
+### Connecting using SSH

-Connecting with SSH can be useful to troubleshoot issues since everything done from there will have less security abstacles.
+Connecting with SSH can be useful to troubleshoot some issues since accessing resources from inside AWS servers will have less security obstacles than accessing them from your local computer.

 1. Setup SSH by running: `eb ssh --setup`.
+When prompts to select a keyPair select the option "[ Create new KeyPair ]"

 2. Connect using ssh to the server running: `eb ssh`